eric-hansen/battlerite-node-sdk/README.md

 The above is just one of the calles you'll have exposed.
 Method names are a WIP as this just went under a restructure of how the module is loaded and handled.

 The `ini` call of the module constant (`battleriteSdk`) has an optional 2nd param to put in a different API base URL.
 However, only 1 is currently available so it defaults to that.

+## Errors

+Before the client.js call would just return the Promise from request.
+This is no longer the case, as the `error` object is now returned, which will in turn provide a `errors` an array.
+Basically, instead of just being a simple proxy, it returns a little bit less information.

 ## SDK Methods